Yannis4444/Matrix-rEFInd/README.md

 Then add `include themes/Matrix-rEFInd/theme.conf` at the end of the refind.conf.

 To hide unwanted options simply press delete while the icon is selected.
-To restore hidden icons use the lower left button.
+To restore hidden icons use the lower right button.

 ### Sources